go-gurus/go_tour/README.md

-# Golang Workshop for Developers
+# Go Tour

-golang introduction workshop
+golang workshop, for beginners and advanced developers

 ## Prerequisites